mattdavis0351/mongodb-labs/exercises/05_python-mongo-webservice.md

 ## MongoDB Functions

-Now we are going to setup our functions that will query our MongoDB.
+Now we are going to set up our functions that will query our MongoDB.
 Some of these functions, like `mongo_find(query)` are designed to be flexible with their query parameters.
 These functions will do our heavy lifting by running the queries we need and doing any processing on the data before returning it to our route.

 **Exercise 1:**
 Building out our `mongo_find(query)` function.
 Inside of **app.py** add this function: